eddymendez1/nuxt-starter-netlify-cms/content/index.md

 title: Stay Ahead of the Curve with Offchain Insights
 image: /img/off-chain-twitter-image.png
 heading: Off-Chain Insights
-subheading: Your Go-To Source for Expert Analysis and Insights on the Blockchain and Cryptocurrency Industries
+subheading: Your Go-To Source for Analysis and Insights on the Blockchain and Cryptocurrency Industries
 mainpitch:
   title: Why Off-Chain Insights
   description: Are you looking for a source of news and insights on the blockchain